developerruhul/frontend-checklist/README.md

 ## Usage

 Just study each topic and check them done.
-And also write articles and teach others every single thing you learn.
-For example after learning about Eslint, write an article saying -> what is eslint and how to set it up / how does it work?

-And put the link of the article at the right of the topic.
-Like this -

-- [x] Learn the basics --- [The basics of HTML](#) // article link

 As for the tasks, complete them and put the links at the right of the task checklist

 - [x] Create a webpage that uses GitHub Repositories API to fetch and show the top 10 repositories of the current week in a nice responsive format. --- [solution](#) // link of your solution or project